Segregated student's life changes after getting access to regular classrooms

 State Legislature Tackled Inclusion

-Following KING's investigation, inclusion was one of several special education issues Washington lawmakers tackled in the 2019 legislative session.
+Following KING 5's investigation, inclusion was one of several special education issues Washington lawmakers tackled in the 2019 legislative session.
 The legislature boosted special ed funding by $155 million over the next two years to implement Senate Bill 5091, which takes effect next month.

 The law bumps up Washington's excess cost "multiplier," which is the amount of additional money the state is required to pay school districts to educate students with disabilities.

-Note: Editor’s note: The video above about Sam Clayton’s journey was originally published in May 2018.
-Tune into KING 5 Thursday at 9 p.m. to see Sam’s progress.